 Completed Projects in Philosophy

-This research has been accepted for publication in Journal of the American Philosophical Association
+This research was published in Journal of the American Philosophical Association

 Faith, Recognition, and Community: Abraham and “Faith-In” in Hegel and KierkegaardThis article looks at “faith-in” and what Jonathan Kvanvig calls the “belittler objection” by comparing Hegel and Kierkegaard’s interpretations of Abram (later known as Abraham).
 I first argue that Hegel’s treatment of Abram in Spirit of Christianity and its Fate is an objection to faith-in.
 Building on this from additional Hegelian texts, this paper argues that Hegel’s objection arises from his social command account of morality.
 This paper then turns to Johannes de Silentio’s treatments of Abraham in Fear and Trembling and Søren Kierkegaard’s Works of Love to argue that Kierkegaard defends faith-in as part of a moderate divine command account of moral knowledge.
 Finally, this article concludes that the belittler objection is ultimately an objection to faith-in as a divine command source of moral knowledge or obligation rather than a social command source.

 This research was published in American Catholic Philosophical Quarterly